Green Mace

 Green Mace, also known as the QF 127/58 SBT X1, is a prototype British heavy anti-aircraft gun that was developed in the early 1950s.
 It used a variety of techniques to improve the firing rate and velocity of its projectiles.
 It was rendered obsolete by the development of the guided surface-to-air missile and thus never entered production, with only a single prototype surviving.

 History

 Green Mace was the Rainbow Code assigned to the QF 127/58 SBT X1 during its development.
 The original specifications were for a 127 mm gun with water-cooled barrel, firing folding-fin discarding sabot dart projectiles.
-Two rotary magazines, each holding 14 rounds, would allow for a high rate of fire on the order of 75 rounds per minute (RPM).
+Two rotary magazines, each holding 14 rounds, allowed for a high rate of fire on the order of 75 rounds per minute (RPM).

 The gun was developed by Vickers under the direction of the Royal Armaments Research and Development Establishment at Fort Halstead.
 It demonstrated a firing rate as high as 96 rounds per minute, about six times that of the 8.8 cm Flak 18/36/37/41.